ppy/osu-wiki/wiki/Tournaments/oPHN/2025_osu/en.md

 - The multiplayer room will be created and invites sent to players 5–10 minutes prior to the match start time.
 The multiplayer rooms are named in the following format: `PHNS: ({Player 1}) vs. ({Player 2})`
 - If a player is more than 10 minutes late to their match, the player inside the multiplayer room will be declared the winner.
 If neither player appears, the player with the higher seed will be considered the winner.
 - In the early rounds, Picking and Banning from the same mod category is not allowed.
 From the Quarterfinals and onwards, Banning from the same mod category is not allowed but Picking from the same mod category is allowed. (only applies to HD, HR and DT)
-- Players are required to protect 1 map, and ban 1 map in the pool, excluding the tiebreaker.
+- Players are required to protect 1 map and ban 1 map in the pool, excluding the tiebreaker.
 Starting from Quarterfinals and onwards, players are required to ban 2 maps.
 Protected maps cannot be banned, and banned maps cannot be picked.
-The players shall use the !roll command in-game to determine the order in which maps are protected, banned, and picked.
+The players shall use the `!roll` command in-game to determine the order in which maps are protected, banned, and picked.
 The order is as follows:
-  - Player with the higher roll: First Protect, First Pick
+  - Player with the higher roll: first protect, first pick
-  - Player with the lower roll: First Ban
+  - Player with the lower roll: first ban
-  - The Protect phase happens first, then Bans, then Picks
+  - The *protect* phase happens first, then bans, then picks
   - From the Quarterfinals and onwards players will alternate bans based on the `!roll` results.
 - Each player will alternate picks based on the `!roll` results until a winner is determined based on the best-of format for the round.
 If both players are tied on match point (e.g. 4–4 score in a best-of-9), the players will play the tiebreaker map of the pool to determine the winner.
 - Players are given 2 minutes to ban/pick maps when it is their turn.
 Failure to do so means that the referee will ban/pick at random on behalf of the player.